Who better to address the problem of world hunger than a university built on agricultural research and leadership?

-With the world’s population expected to top 9.5 billion by 2050, food production will need to double to keep pace.
-MSU students are helping prepare for the future today — by finding ways to use unmanned aerial vehicles to boost crop production, creating new water sources for developing countries, researching disease-resistant crops, and developing safer and more effective ways to use pesticides and herbicides in crop protection.
+With the world’s population expected to top 10 billion by 2050, food production will need to double to keep pace.
+Students at Mississippi State University are helping prepare for the future today — by finding ways to use unmanned aerial vehicles to boost crop production, creating new water sources for developing countries, growing disease-resistant crops, and formulating safer and more effective pesticides and herbicides.

-Opportunities for students to make a difference are as numerous as the problems that loom.
+MSU’s leadership in hunger eradication has created a wealth of hands-on research and learning opportunities for students.
 Across campus, a collaborative research program in partnership with the USDA Agricultural Research Service is helping enhance food safety and the quality of farmed products such as catfish, seafood and produce.
-Mississippi State’s Global Center for Aquatic Food Security is providing a platform for students to discover solutions that ensure a safe, worldwide supply of seafood.
+Mississippi State’s Global Center for Aquatic Food Security is giving students a platform to discover solutions that ensure a safe, worldwide supply of seafood.
 Student researchers are also helping eradicate food-borne pathogens and improve the health of cattle, leading to greater production and market value.